All Episodes

 Folks, it's uncanny.

-I after the past two weeks I've had, I don't understand how anybody could ever call here and disagree with me about anything.
+After the past two weeks I've had, I don't understand how anybody could ever call here and disagree with me about anything.

 I predicted this to you.

-Back after this, folks.
+Back after this, folks, stay with us.

 Wait a minute.

-Hang on, just say.
+Hang on, just say, all right.

-A copy of a printed story from the Village Voice Today by Kristen Lombardi.
+I'm holding here in my formerly nicotine-stained fingers a copy of a printed story from the Village Voice Today by Kristen Lombardi.

-Story posted at 1222 this afternoon.
+Story posted at 12:22 this afternoon.

-Headlines, Cindy Sheehan for president.
+Headline, Cindy Sheehan for president or Senate.

 The anti-war left seeks a challenger for Hillary Clinton.

-I told you people, I told you people that the anti-war left was not going to sidle up to Clinton, and you told me Rush, you know this is just a trick.
+I told you people, I told you people that the anti-war left was not going to sidle up to Clinton, and you told me, Rush, you know this is just a trick.

 They're going to support Hillary no matter what.